 Source: National Transit Database.
-Symbols: tribal, shared-ride taxi, +multi-county
+Note that some cities only use shared-ride taxi systems.

 Other Transportation Modes

 Rail: Fox Valley & Lake Superior, Canadian National, Union Pacific, and Canadian Pacific Kansas City operate rail lines in the Region.
 NCWRPC is a member of the Northwoods Rail Transit Commission, an organization dedicated to improving rail service for northern Wisconsin and Upper Michigan.